Khashoggi killers get 20 years in prison | DW | 07.09.2020

 According to Turkish authorities, a team of Saudi nationals, including a forensic doctor and intelligence officers, flew into Istanbul and met Khashoggi at the consulate.
 They then killed him and dismembered his body, which has still not been found.

-Riyadh said the murder was a "rogue" operation, but both the CIA and a United Nations special envoy have since blamed Prince Mohammed for the killing, a charge the kingdom strongly refutes.
+Riyadh said the murder was a "rogue" operation, but both the CIA and a United Nations special envoy have since blamed Prince Mohammed for the killing.
+The oil-rich kingdom strongly refutes the charge.

 jsi/dj (AP, dpa, AFP, Reuters)